Azure/azure-sdk-for-java/sdk/identity/azure-identity/src/samples/Azure Cache For Redis/Lettuce/Azure-AAD-Authentication-With-Lettuce.md

 ```

 #### Samples Guidance
-Familiarity with the Lettuce and Azure Identity client libraries is assumed.
-If you're new to the Azure Identity library for Java, see the docs for [Azure Identity](https://docs.microsoft.com/azure/developer/java/sdk/identity) and [Lettuce](https://www.javadoc.io/doc/redis.clients/jedis/latest/index.html) rather than this guide.
+Familiarity with the [Lettuce]() and [Azure Identity for Java](https://docs.microsoft.com/azure/developer/java/sdk/identity) client libraries is assumed.

 [Authenticate with Azure AD - Hello World](#authenticate-with-azure-ad-hello-world)
 This sample is recommended for users getting started to use Azure AD authentication with Azure Cache for Redis.